 The Pollotarian also follows the semi-vegetarian concept, restricting meat consumption to chicken or other poultry.
 No red meat, pork or seafood.

-While technically not vegetarian, the term flexitarian is used to loosely describe those who choose to eat the majority of meals meat-free.
+While technically not vegetarian, the term flexitarian is used to loosely describe those who choose to eat many of their meals meat-free.

 The term veg*n refers to all types of people on the vegan to vegetarian continuum.